MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase5.md

 #### Sources of Implicit Identity Changes
 - Data ingress from **other Intune-managed apps** can change the active identity on the thread and context level.
   - If an activity is launched from an `Intent` sent by another MAM app, the activity's identity will be set based on the active identity in the other app at the point the `Intent` was sent.
-    - For example, an activity to view a Word document is launched from an intent from Microsoft Outlook when a user select a document attachment.
+    - For example, an activity to view a Word document is launched from an intent from Microsoft Outlook when a user selects a document attachment.
 Office's document viewer activity's identity is switched to the identity from Outlook.

   - For services, the thread identity will be set similarly for the duration of an `onStart` or `onBind` call.
 Calls into the `Binder` returned from `onBind` will also temporarily set the thread identity.